cfengine/documentation/guide/special-topics/distributed-scheduling.markdown

 So, to make a promise repeat, we simply have to be less specific about the time.
-Let us make the promise on Host1 apply every day between 16:00:00 (4 pm) and 16:59:59, and add an ifelapsed lock saying that we do not want to consider rechecking more often tha once every 100 minutes (more than 1 hour).
+Let us make the promise on Host1 apply every day between 16:00:00 (4 pm) and 16:59:59, and add an ifelapsed lock saying that we do not want to consider rechecking more often than once every 100 minutes (more than 1 hour).
 Now we have a workflow process that starts at 16:00 hours each day and runs only once each day.